Many people practicing agriculture want maximum returns from their crops and livestock.

 - UV: you should check whether your netting is UV stabilized.
 If your netting is not UV resistant, it may degrade in a short time.

-- Size: When you’re buying a cover, take note of the size and area coverage for your application.
+- Size: When buying a cover, consider the size and area coverage for your application.

 - Color: The covers come in a wide range of colors to suit your needs.
 Just go for your preferred color.

-And don’t forget a quick check on your whether seller online, wholesaler or distributor.
+And don’t forget a quick check on your seller online, wholesaler or distributor.